There are many options available to women who would like to become an SMC, these include:

 Foster Care, Permanent Care an Adoption

 - Making an application to become a carer.
-This can be quite a detailed application, including a full history of your life and your family, support networks, work and personal references.
+This can be quite a detailed application, including a full history of your life and your family, ensuring you have a support network, the suitability of your home, and calling work and personal references.

 - You may need to attend a formal training session with the relevant authority.